 Exercises on top of a Balance Board or Indo Board

 Single Leg Exercises

 Bulgarian Split Squats

-Core training has received loads of hype in the last few years, and there are unfortunately a lot of misconceptions.
-What is true is that a strong core is essential for, not only staying pain-free, but being able to surf with speed and power.
+Core training has received loads of hype in the last few years, and there are, unfortunately, a lot of misconceptions.
+What is true is that a strong core is necessary for not only staying pain-free, but being also to be able to surf with speed and power.